 Wind is influenced by the landscape: hills, valleys, forests and buildings.
 These all deflect and change the power available so flat, high and uninterrupted locations are best for wind turbines.
 That’s why there are plenty of off-shore wind farms and why you'll see turbines located at the top of hills.

 Countries that have flat landscapes such as Belgium and the Netherlands are good locations for wind farms as there’s very little to interrupt the wind flow.

 Facing the wind

-Every wind turbine has a sensor which detects the direction of the strongest wind.
+Every wind turbine has a sensor that detects the direction of the strongest wind.
 The streamlined structure behind the blade (called the nacelle) houses the mechanics to turn the top of the structure, putting the blades in the perfect position for the strongest wind.
 When the wind is too strong, turbines have a brake to slow the rotors down, avoiding any damage.